 1) You didn't clearly define your business goals and success metrics

 It’s not enough to just blindly set up an eLearning program and hope it succeeds.
 Instead, you and your entire leadership team need to clearly outline the business goals you want to accomplish through the program.
-Take it a step further and document the results you expect to achieve, in quantifiable metrics if possible (e.g. 80% employee participation within first 120 days).
+Take it a step further and document the results you expect to achieve, in quantifiable metrics if possible (e.g. 80% employee participation within the first 120 days).

 What does success mean for you?
 Enrolling hundreds of active participants is great if increased enrollment is your key metric — but it may be irrelevant to your sales numbers.
-Take the time to analyze and document your business objectives, as well as the cost of running the program, and then make sure the course is setup to achieve desired results.
+Take the time to analyze and document your business objectives, as well as the cost of running the program, and then make sure the course is set up to achieve desired results.

 This is the best way to ensure your program gets off on the right foot and is aiming at clear, attainable goals.
 For further ideas, follow the guide below to design an eLearning program that will achieve your business goals.